piitrii/WordWhiz/README.md

 also gives feedback on whether the answer was correct or not and calculates correct answers.

-**PickWordsFromText.py** is a function that can be used as a separate program to pick words from a given text, e.g. for creating your own vocabularies.
+**PickWordsFromText.py** is a script that can be used to pick words from a given text, e.g. for creating your own vocabularies.
+Then the word list is saved to csv.